pingcap/community/contributors/workflow.md

 ### Run TiDB in a stand-alone mode

-If you want to reproduce and investigate an issue, you may need to run TiDB in stand-alone mode.
+If you want to reproduce and investigate an issue, you may need to run TiDB in a stand-alone mode.

 ```sh
 # Build the binary.